 Andrew Wyeth met his future wife and Christina Olson, the subject of his most famous painting, on the same day – his 22nd birthday.

-Christina Olson was born on May 3, 1893 and contracted polio as a child.
-Her world was limited to her farm on Hathorne’s Point in Cushing, Maine, where she lived with her brother Alvaro.
+Christina Olson was born on May 3, 1893 and as a child contracted a disease that curbed her mobility -- probably Charcot-Marie-Tooth Disease.
+Her world was then limited to her farm on Hathorne’s Point in Cushing, Maine, where she lived with her brother Alvaro.
 The house had been in their family for generations, since Capt.
 Samuel Hathorne II built it in the late 18th century.

-Wyeth spent summers at his family home in Cushing.
+Wyeth spent summers at his own family's summer home in Cushing.